We think this movie stands out for:

 Is it any good?

-The film delights viewers of all ages, although some might grow weary of a few songs that stay a verse or two past their welcome.
+My Fair Lady delights viewers of all ages, although some might grow weary of a few songs that stay a verse or two past their welcome.
 The DVD special features offer an insight into how this classic might have been even better: Compare the versions of "Show Me" and "Loverly" originally sung by Hepburn with the final film's dubbing of Marni Nixon's impersonal soprano.
 You'll rue the studio's decision not to leave Hepburn's sweeter, more urchinesque voice on these tracks.

 How does the movie portray drinking?
 Are viewers supposed to get a specific take-away from that?